Rajagopalr3/CustomizedTextView/README.md

 # Customized and Expandable TextView

-Simple library to change the Textview as rectangle, circle and square shapes by adding one line of code in xml file.Multiple features are implemented in sindgle textview element.
+Simple library to change the Textview as rectangle, circle and square shapes by adding one line of code in xml file.Multiple features are implemented and wrapped into single textview.

 # Features